-I have a couple of tips to What I've done keep my French bread soft and make it last longer:
+What I've done keep my French bread soft and make it last longer:

-7) Spray water on the French bread and put it in the microwave for (x)seconds, depending on how big the piece of bread is.
+7) Spray water on the French bread and put it in the microwave for (x) seconds, depending on how big the piece of bread is.

 8) Bake my own!